David Tress: Work and technique

-Deciding that he had reached the limit of what he could achieve with realism alone, he instead developed an aggressively expressionist style that involves physically scraping or cutting the painted surface and then repairing it, building up layer upon layer as if to mimic the seasonal sequence of decay and regrowth.
-Tress makes sketches in the field but the final paintings are done in his studio, relying as much on memory and emotional response to the subject as on the original drawing.
-Although much of his work borders on the abstract, some, particularly his graphite drawings, is intensely realistic, taking on an almost photographic quality when viewed from a distance.
-As well as Wales, his subjects include landscapes in Scotland, the Lake District, Ireland and southern France, along with cityscapes of London.

 Honours

 He was one of 48 British artists and designers commissioned by the Royal Mail for the Millennium stamp series.
 His design, issued in September 1999 as part of a set called The Farmers’ Tale, depicted open-field farming at Laxton near Newark, Nottinghamshire.
 It was also Royal Mail’s contribution to that year’s Europa postage stamp issue on the theme of Parks and Reserves.

 He was the recipient of the 2013 Glyndŵr Award for an Outstanding Contribution to the Arts in Wales.